-Rolls-Royce Holdings plc – Annual report – 31 December 2019
+Rolls-Royce Holdings plc – Annual report – 31 December 2020

 ETHICS AND COMPLIANCE

-We are committed to maintaining the highest ethical standards and have a suite of global policies and processes in place to avoid any potential complicity in misconduct.
+We are committed to maintaining the highest ethical standards and have a suite of Group policies and processes in place to help us avoid any potential complicity in misconduct.
 Our Code of Conduct (Our Code) and associated policies set out the values and behaviours we expect everyone to demonstrate.
 They also provide guidance on how to apply these principles in our daily decisions.

-In 2019, 99% of managers certified their commitment to adhere to the principles set out in Our Code (2018: 99%).
+In 2020, our mandatory ethics training focused on making decisions.
+This comprised of team discussions on real-life cases where people had their decision influenced by an authority figure, the group, time pressure or optimistic bias.
+92% of in-scope employees completed the training (2019: 97%) by the year-end deadline.
+An extension to early 2021 was agreed with the European Works Council for employees based in Germany.
+99% of managers certified their commitment to adhere to the principles set out in Our Code (2019: 99%).
 We flow these principles to our suppliers through our Supplier Code of Conduct.
 All suppliers are contractually required to adhere to this, or a mutually agreed alternative.

 We have a zero tolerance approach to misconduct of any kind and will take disciplinary action, up to and including dismissal, in the event of a breach of Our Code.
-In 2019, 85 employees (2018: 59) left the business for reasons related to breaches of Our Code.
+In 2020, 63 employees (2019: 85) left the business for reasons related to breaches of Our Code.

 Anti-bribery and corruption